analytiq-hub/sigagent.github.io/self_driving_cars.md

         * Moved them through an RCF (Random Forest Cut) algorithm to create training set for the XGBoost algorithm that can be run on the vehicle.
       * Cloud helps with analysis of data from the fleet, with download of data to the car, vehicle health monitoring
       * Supports remote software updates
-      * CMS provides fleet manager
+      * CMS scoops data into the cloud, provides visualization layer and fleet manager.

 #### Products, Companies
 * [Autoware.ai](https://www.autoware.ai/) project